 Depreciation and amortization.
 Depreciation and amortization is recorded on our hotel buildings over 40 years for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
-Our depreciation and amortization expense increased \$5.1 million from the period from January 1, 2010 to June 18, 2010 to the period from January 1, 2011 to June 17, 2011.
-This increase includes amounts that are not comparable for the year-over-year as follows:
+Our depreciation and amortization expense increased \$7.6 million from the period from January 1, 2010 to September 10, 2010 to the period from January 1, 2011 to September 9, 2011 due primarily to our 2010 and 2011 acquisitions.